c-blake/cligen/README.md

 especially for short options.
 So, it's easy to forget. [ Those other parsers have ways to specify that an option is non-bool and should take an argument. ]

+It is possible to relax this constraint to any proc that has *exactly one* supported, non-defaulted seq[T] anywhere in the argument list.
+The str->val machinery for optional arguments can simply be re-applied to positionals.

 Exit Code Behavior (more on Rule 2)
 -----------------------------------
 Commands/programs/processes return integer codes to indicate exit status (only